Hiking Dog Mountain Trail: Everything you need to know

 #6 Any animals on Dog Mountain besides 🐕?

-Technically, Dog Mountain Trail is open year-round, but expect extreme summer and winter weather around the exposed summit of Dog Mountain.
+The trail up Dog Mountain is open year-round.
+Expect extreme summer and winter weather, especially close to the exposed summit of Dog Mountain.
 The trail is also subject to closure during the spring shoulder season as snow melts.
 Personally, I would not recommend hiking Dog Mountain during or after heavy rain.
 As the trail is super steep in parts, sliding down muddy slopes can be dangerous.
-Always check trail conditions before you go!

 View from Dog Mountain, Washington